DIVX: Demise

 The format was discontinued on June 16, 1999, because of the costs of introducing the format, as well as its very limited acceptance by the general public and retailers.
 At the end of the format's life, Circuit City announced a $114 million after-tax loss, and Variety estimated the total loss on the scheme was around $337 million.
 Over the next two years, the DIVX system was phased out.
 Customers could still view all their DIVX discs and were given a $100 refund for every player that was purchased before June 16, 1999.
 All discs that were unsold at the end of the summer of 1999 were destroyed.
 The program officially cut off access to accounts on July 7, 2001.
 The player's Security Module, which had an internal Real-Time Clock, ceased to allow DIVX functions after 30 days without a connection to the central system.
 Unsold players were liquidated in online auctions, but not before being modified to remove the DIVX Security Module.
 As a result, certain player models demonstrated lockups when DIVX menus were accessed.

 On the company website to announce discontinuation of the product on June 16, 1999, it stated: "All DIVX-featured DVD players are fully functional DVD players and will continue to operate as such.
 All DIVX discs, including those previously purchased by consumers and those remaining in retailer inventories, can be viewed on registered players anytime between now and June 30, 2001.
 Subsequent viewings also will be available during that period.
 Discs can no longer be upgraded to unlimited viewing, known as DIVX Silver.
 Customers who have converted discs to DIVX Silver can continue viewing the discs until June 30, 2001, or can receive a full refund of the conversion price at their request".
 This meant no DIVX discs could play any content after June 30, 2001, rendering the medium worthless.

 DIVX appeared as a "dishonorable mention" alongside PC World's list of "25 Worst Tech Products of All Time" in 2006.

+Hardware

+A total of four DIVX players were released in 1998: